STRESS IS NOT YOUR ENEMY!

 Prevention

-I never dive to disconnect from my problems, only to connect with myself.
+I don’t dive to disconnect from my problems but to connect with myself.
 If I am too stressed, I call the day!

 Eustress

-When I put myself into uncomfortable situations underwater, I always repeat to myself these words:
+When I put myself into uncomfortable situations underwater, I repeat to myself:

 Action

 When I deal with unusual problems and I keep failing, there is a part of me that wants to give up.
 A voice tells me that I could be home, watching TV on the couch with my family, instead of being miserable underwater.
 I learned to accept it!
-I let that voice keep talking and focus on my objective.
-I cannot let my insecurities drag me out of the dive and get lost in my mind… Underwater I have no past, no future, no name and no family… I am in the dive!
+I let that voice talk in the background and focus on my objective.
+I cannot let my insecurities drag me out of the dive and get lost in my mind… Underwater I have no past, no future, no name, no friends, and no family… I am in the dive!